pooky-labs/smart-contracts/docs/PookyballGenesisMinter.md

 uint256 minTierToMint
 ```

-The minimum required tier (inclusive) to mint a Pooky Ball token.
+The minimum required tier (inclusive) to mint a Pookyball token.

 ### accountTiers